scalar-labs/scalardl-emulator/README.md

 ## Registering a contract

 Write a contract and save it in the `contract` directory.
-You then have two ways to `register` the contract.
-You can register your contract directly in `ContractRegistry.java` by adding a line to the `preregisterContracts()` method, or use the `register` command as in
+You can then register the contract using the `register` command as in

 ```
 register state-updater com.scalar.client.tool.emulator.contract.StateUpdater ./build/classes/java/main/com/scalar/client/tool/emulator/contract/StateUpdater.class